isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Sì|Sì|
 |Report di Skype for business online nell'interfaccia di amministrazione di Microsoft 365|N.<sup>4</sup>|N.<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
-The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
+Office 365 ProPlus e Office 365 Enterprise E3 includono l'applicazione completa di Skype for business (Lync), che include funzionalità aggiuntive, tra cui il supporto per la telefonia avanzato, le funzionalità di conformità di archiviazione &amp; .
 A Skype for Business Online license must be assigned for each user.
 Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [tabelle di confronto dei client desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.